Sudowuko/blog_portfolio/content/blog/january/index.md

 ### January 4

 1. I woke up at 6am today!
 I finally fixed my sleep schedule and starting the day in the morning substantially increased my productivity
-2. My mom needed some help with her business and I was able to help lessen her load by doing data entry.
+2. My mom had a high workload for her immigration business and I was able to help lessen her load by doing data entry.
 3. Got in my exercise for the day which was cardio.

 ### January 5